Officers

 University of Sheffield

 Prof. Sarah Brown is a professor of economics at the University of Sheffield and has been with the institution since 2005.
 Her research interests include labour economics, household finances, and intergenerational attitudes.
 She is a Research Fellow at the IZA and an Associate Fellow at the Sheffield Political Economy Research Institute (SPERI).
-Currently, she serves as the President of the Scottish Economic Society and a Managing Editor of the Bulletin of Economic Research.
+Currently, she serves as the President of the Scottish Economic Society.

 President-Elect